tracking-exposed/facebook.tracking.exposed/content/get-involved.md

 ---
-title: Join us
+title: as open project, we need new people joining
+subtitle: We play over a concrete, actionable list of steps to challenge the biggest corporation of the world.
+Let's give a try?
 draft: false
 ---

-There are three degree you can be involved with the project, you'll be mentioned on the [about](/about) page when you reach the third.
+To simplify the volunteering onboarding process, there are three degree of effort you can do, to be involved in the project.
+You'll have agency and rensponsabilities at the third level, some tasks at the second.
+You'll be mentioned on the [about](/about) page when you reach the third.

 {{<colorblock text="First step: know as bit of us" >}}